tranjas/Stock-Simulator/README.md

 ## 🏗️ Project Structure
 The backend is structured using a layered architecture to ensure separation of concerns:

-Controllers: Expose REST APIs for interaction.
+- Controllers: Expose REST APIs for interaction.

-Services: Handle business logic and processing.
+- Services: Handle business logic and processing.

-Repositories: Interface with the database for CRUD operations.
+- Repositories: Interface with the database for CRUD operations.

-DTOs: Data Transfer Objects for managing structured data flow between layers.
+- DTOs: Data Transfer Objects for managing structured data flow between layers.

 ## 📖 API Documentation
-### 1. User Management
-APIs to create, update, and delete user profiles.
+### 1. User Management: APIs to create, update, and delete user profiles.

 Create User